Multiclass Classification, Information, Divergence, and Surrogate Risk

 \section{Introduction}

-Consider the following multiclass classification problem: a decision maker receives a pair of random variables $(X, Y) \in \mc{X} \times \{1, \ldots, k\}$, where $Y$ is unobserved, and wishes to assign the variable $X$ to one of the $k$ classes $\{1, 2, \ldots, k\}$ so as to minimize the probability of a misclassification, that is, predicting some $\what{Y} \neq Y$.
-Formally, we represent the decision maker via a discriminant function $\discfunc : \mc{X} \to \R^k$, where each component $\discfunc_y(x)$, $y = 1, \ldots, k$, represents the \emph{margin} (or a score or perceived likelihood) the decision maker assigns to class $y$ for datum $x$.
+Consider the multiclass classification problem: a decision maker receives a pair of random variables $(X, Y) \in \mc{X} \times \{1, \ldots, k\}$, where $Y$ is unobserved, and wishes to assign the variable $X$ to one of the $k$ classes $\{1, 2, \ldots, k\}$ to minimize the probability of a misclassification.
+We represent the decision maker via a discriminant function $\discfunc : \mc{X} \to \R^k$, where each component $\discfunc_y(x)$, $y = 1, \ldots, k$, represents the \emph{margin} (or a score or perceived likelihood) the decision maker assigns to class $y$ for datum $x$.
 The goal is then to minimize the expected loss, or \emph{$\loss$-risk},